trueos/trueos-docs/trueos-handbook/appendix_a.rst

 Handbook will be limited to the navigation sidebar, and only in a predefined space underneath all other navigation options.
-We are resolved to protect user privacy and security, and do not collect user information, with the exception of click throughs.
+We are resolved to protect user privacy and security, and do not collect user information, with the exception of click-throughs.
 Furthermore, we do not collect any data for targeted ads, and are committed to only show high quality ads pertaining to our user base.